Coronavirus (COVID-19)

 There are two lounge areas: a large one downstairs, and a smaller one upstairs.
 The large lounge is also an activity room where various art and craft activities take place, with different topic and themed weeks incorporating trips and visits to different local places of interest.

-Our home is set on the edge of the town of Barnstaple, amongst a backdrop of beautiful natural countryside and is walking distance to many amenities including parks, a train station, bus station, 10 pin bowling, leisure centre including a large swimming pool, and the town centre which is a working market town.
+Our home is set on the edge of the town of Barnstaple, amongst a backdrop of beautiful natural countryside and is in walking distance to many amenities including parks, a train station, bus station, 10 pin bowling, leisure centre including a large swimming pool, and the town centre which is a working market town.
 A short drive away there is a horse-riding centre, multiple sandy beaches, and an outdoor adventure activity centre.
 The area also boasts Zoological gardens, theme parks and animal and dinosaur parks.
-The local Hospital is within 5 miles of Welland House, incorporating an A & E department and an option of open access to the children’s ward for some children.
+The local Hospital is within 5 miles of Welland House, incorporating an A & E department and an option of open access to the children’s ward for some children if required.

 A location risk assessment has been completed and this is updated at least annually.